Packing $K_r$s in bounded degree graphs: Acknowledgements

 Some of our polynomial-time algorithms involved finding a maximum independent set in a corresponding intersection graph.
 In each case, we showed that this intersection graph was claw-free, from which it follows that a maximum independent set in the intersection graph can be found in polynomial time \cite{MINTY1980284,SBIHI198053}.
-As we noted in Section~\ref{sec:krpacking_vdkr_polytimesolvability}, in a more general setting in which graph vertices have weights, it is possible to find an independent set of maximum weight \cite{MINTY1980284,Nakamura01}.
-It might be interesting to use this result to derive polynomial-time algorithms for weighted versions of \vdkr and \edkr.
+As we noted in Section~\ref{sec:krpacking_ptime}, in a more general setting in which the vertices of a claw-free graph have real weights, it is possible to find an independent set of maximum weight in polynomial time~\cite{MINTY1980284,Nakamura01}.
+We remarked that our polynomial-time solvability results involving claw-free graphs can therefore be generalised to versions of \vdkr and \edkr in which vertices or edges have weights and the goal is to find a $K_r$-packing of maximum total weight.
+An interesting direction for future work could be to consider other weighted versions of \vdkr and \edkr.
+More generally, it might be interesting to explore whether there are other types of packing problem in which a ``natural'' condition implies that the intersection graph is claw-free.